P-p-H-d/mlib/README.md

 ##### `M_LET(var1[,var2[,...]], oplist|type)`

 This macro defines the variable `var1`(resp. `var2`, `...`) with the oplist `oplist` for the next block of code.
-A type can be used instead of an oplist, in which case the macro will use the oplist globally associated to this type.
+A type can be used instead of an oplist, in which case the macro uses the oplist globally associated to this type.
 Then the oplist is used to get the constructor methods and destructor method of the type.

 It initializes `var1` (resp. `var2`, `...`) by calling the right initialization method